Cloud-CV/EvalAI/docs/source/host_challenge.md

 If you have issues in creating a challenge on EvalAI, please feel free to contact us at [team@cloudcv.org](mailto:team@cloudcv.org) create an issue on our [GitHub issues page](https://github.com/Cloud-CV/EvalAI/issues/new).

-## Host code upload based challenge
+## Host code-upload based challenge

-### Step 1: Setup challenge configuration
+### Step 1: Setup challenge repository

-Steps to create a code upload based challenge is very similar to what it takes to create a [prediction upload based challenge](host_challenge.html#host-a-prediction-upload-based-challenge).
+Steps to create a code-upload based challenge are somewhat similar to what it takes to create a [prediction upload based challenge](host_challenge.html#host-a-prediction-upload-based-challenge).

-We have created a sample challenge configuration that we recommend you to use to get started.
+We have created a sample challenge repository that we recommend you to use to get started.
 Use [EvalAI-Starters](https://github.com/Cloud-CV/EvalAI-Starters) template to start.
 See [this](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) on how to use a repository as template.

 ### Step 2: Edit challenge configuration

 Open [`challenge_config.yml`](https://github.com/Cloud-CV/EvalAI-Starters/blob/master/challenge_config.yaml) from the repository that you cloned in step-1.
 This file defines all the different settings of your challenge such as start date, end date, number of phases, and submission limits etc. Edit this file based on your requirement.

-Please ensure the following fields are set to the following values for code upload based challenges:
+Please ensure the following fields are set to the following values for code-upload based challenges:

 - `remote_evaluation : True`
 - `is_docker_based : True`

 In order to perform evaluation, you might also need to create an EKS cluster on AWS.
-This is because we use docker containers for both - the agent, and the environment.
+This is because we expect to use docker containers for both - the agent, and the environment.
 See [AWS Elastic Kubernetes Service](https://aws.amazon.com/eks/) to learn more about what EKS is and how it works.

 We need the following details for the EKS cluster in order to perform evaluations in case you are using your own AWS account: